ROCm/HIP/docs/markdown/hip_faq.md

 HIP is a portable C++ language that supports a strong subset of the CUDA run-time APIs and device-kernel language.
 It's designed to simplify CUDA conversion to portable C++.
 HIP provides a C-compatible run-time API, C-compatible kernel-launch mechanism, C++ kernel language and pointer-based memory management.

 A C++ dialect, hc is supported by the AMD compiler.
 It provides C++ run time, C++ kernel-launch APIs (parallel_for_each), C++ kernel language, and several memory-management options, including pointers, arrays and array_view (with implicit data synchronization).
-It's intended to be a leading indicator of the ISO C++ standard. hc has been deprecated in the release v3.5.
+It's intended to be a leading indicator of the ISO C++ standard.
+The HCC compiler has been deprecated in the ROCm Release v3.5.

 ### On HIP-Clang, can I link HIP code with host code compiled with another compiler such as gcc, icc, or clang ?
 Yes.
 HIP generates the object code which conforms to the GCC ABI, and also links with libstdc++.
 This means you can compile host code with the compiler of your choice and link the generated object code